 My weather station in Gilesgate only recorded 13mm of rain on the 16th, so the rainfall must have been much heavier in the hills that feed the River Wear in the previous day.

-Click below to see videos from 16th March 2019
+Click below to see a video from 16th March 2019 as we walked the riverside paths.